optimagic-dev/optimagic/docs/source/development/how-to.md

 We welcome and greatly appreciate contributions of all forms and sizes!
-Whether it's updating the online documentation, adding small extensions, or implementing new features, every contribution is valued.
+Whether it's updating the online documentation, adding small extensions, or implementing new features, every effort is valued.

 For substantial changes, please contact us in advance.
 This allows us to discuss your ideas and guide the development process from the beginning.
 You can start a conversation